Language selection

 The crew of Artemis II (left to right): NASA astronauts Victor Glover and Reid Wiseman, Canadian Space Agency (CSA) astronaut Jeremy Hansen, and NASA astronaut Christina Koch.
 (Credit: NASA)

 But how do you train for a mission around the Moon?
-The program covers everything for the crew to be successful on their journey to the Moon and back.
-Since it will be the very first time a crew trains for an Artemis mission, Jeremy and his crewmates will be essential in helping shape the training requirements for future flights.
+The training covers everything for the crew to be successful on their journey to the Moon and back.
+Since it will be the very first time a crew trains for an Artemis mission, Jeremy and his crewmates, including the backup astronauts, will be essential in helping shape the training requirements for future flights.

 Destination Moon, with Jeremy Hansen: An Artemis II vlog series